Calendar (Dynamic)

 - Click “Create credentials” -> “API key.”
 Set

 google_api_keyinconfig.ymlto the key you obtain. - Click on the newly created key to update the settings.
 Rename the key to something more useful like “COURSE NAME Calendar Key.”
 Under “Application restrictions” choose “Websites” and add a restriction for your course website (use the single domain, e.g. “https://data8.com”).
+You should also restrict the APIs that can be accessed with the key (only select the Google Calendar API).
 Don’t forget to click “Save.”

 - Create calendar events for your class using this new calendar.